Urban sprawl: Commercial developments

-Effect
+Effects

 Environmental

-Urban sprawl is associated with a number of negative environmental outcomes.

-One of the major environmental problems associated with sprawl is land loss, habitat loss and subsequent reduction in biodiversity.
-A review by Czech and colleagues finds that urbanization endangers more species and is more geographically ubiquitous in the mainland United States than any other human activity.
-Urban sprawl is disruptive to native flora & fauna and introduces invasive plants into their environments.
+One of the major environmental problems associated with urban sprawl is land consumption, habitat loss, land pollution, subsequent reduction in biodiversity and destruction of local ecosystems.
+A review by Brian Czech and collegues, finds that urbanization endangers more species and is more geographically ubiquitous in the mainland United States than any other human activity.
+Urban sprawl is disruptive to native flora & fauna and introduces invasive plants into their environments, which are considered to be harmful to local biomes.
 Although the effects can be mitigated through careful maintenance of native vegetation, the process of ecological succession and public education, sprawl represents one of the primary threats to biodiversity.

-Regions with high birth rates and immigration are therefore faced with environmental problems due to unplanned urban growth and emerging megacities such as Kolkata.
+Regions with high birth rates and immigration are therefore faced with environmental problems due to unplanned urban growth and emerging megacities such as Kolkata, Shenzen, and Chongqing.
+Unregulated urban sprawl in these areas contributes to severe pollution, resource depletion, and ecosystem degradation.
+For instance, Kolkata's expansion has led to extensive deforestation and wetland destruction, endangering biodiversity and increasing flood risks.
+Additionally, Chongqing, as one of China's fastest-growing urban centers. struggles with severe air pollution due to its reliance on coal-powered industries, with particulate matter (PM2.5) levels often exceeding World Health Organization safety limits.
+The rapid expansion of urban infrastructure in such megacities increases greenhouse gas emissions, with transportation and construction sectors contributing significantly to climate change.
+Moreover, poor urban planning leads to inadequate sanitation and waste management systems, with cities like Kolkata generating over 5,000 metric tons of waste daily, much of which remains untreated and contributes to water contamination.